hplt-project/HPLT-MT-Models/v1.0/README.md

 sacrebleu -m chrf --chrf-word-order 2 -b ${output_hypothesis_filename} <${reference_filename}
 ```

 COMET scores can be obtained using with the following command.
 You need to specify a path to the COMET checkpoint you wish to use.
 For details please refer to the documentation of [COMET](https://github.com/Unbabel/COMET).
+Also, you might to have python3.9 to [get the right scores](https://github.com/Unbabel/COMET/issues/203).

 ```
-pip install unbabel-comet
+pip install --upgrade unbabel-comet

 comet-score \
     -s ${input_source_filename} \